hamlet-io/docs/docs/getting-started/aws-serverless/deploy-container/hamlet-hello-api.md

     }
     ```

-1. Confirm that the two new deployment units `ecshost` and `helloapi` are available in the deployment list
+1. Confirm that the two new deployment units `ecshost` and `helloapi` are available in the deployment list.

     ```bash
     hamlet --account acct01 deploy list-deployments